Have Questions?

 (770) 214-9788

-Covenant Treatment Center is committed to helping the people of Carrollton, Georgia and the surrounding areas to recovering from the problems and issues that arrive from drug an/or alcohol abuse.
+Covenant Treatment Center is committed to helping the people of Carrollton, GA. and the surrounding areas to recovering from the problems and issues that arrive from drug an/or alcohol abuse.
 Because of this, Covenant Treatment Center provides a wide assortment of services in line with their philosophy of treatments that work - including inpatient drug treatment, short term drug and alcohol rehabs, outpatient individual counseling, long term drug and alcohol rehabs, detoxification programs and others.

 Covenant Treatment Center also believes that it is of the upmost importance that every person gets highly personalized services to ensure their recovery.
 This is why it is specialized in a wide variety of treatment methods, including dual diagnosis drug rehab, trauma-related counseling, vocational rehabilitation services, group therapy, anger management, relapse prevention and others.
 Additionally, Covenant Treatment Center is specialized in persons who have experienced sexual abuse, residential beds for client's children, child care for clients children, programs for the hearing impaired, aftercare/continuing care, active duty military, as well as other special programs.
 In general, the treatment methods that this drug and alcohol rehabilitation program uses aims to provide positive and lasting change for each individual.